dataloop-ai/AutoML/README.md

 This is an open-source AutoML project.
 Currently this project contains a model finder, hyper-parameter tuner, and trial manager all wrapped up in one synchronous end to end program.
-The input to this program is a set of priorities, the output is a trained model with auto-optimized hyper parameters, simple as that.
+The input to this program is a set of priorities, the output is a trained model with auto-optimized hyper parameters, ready to run inference, simple as that.

 ## Under the hood
 pass

 ![model_space](./images/tetra4.jpeg)